Foxlider/KeyboardHeatmap/README.md

 ## Features

 - Keayboard heatmap
+- Handling QWERTY and AZERTY keymaps
 - Data viewer

 ## To do

-- Keymap detector (NOT AZERTY only)
-- Mouse click handler ?
+- Mouse click handler
-- Reset

 ---